 More Search Options

 For the first 100 years of the hospital’s history, the Department of Surgery was staffed by voluntary surgeons from the community.
 The first full-time attending joined the department in 1985.
 Over the next 30 years, the department has grown to comprise over 25 full-time attendings.
-It currently has divisions of Trauma and Transplantation.
+It currently has divisions of Breast, Cardiac, Surgical Critical Care/Trauma, Transplantation, and Vascular.
 The department has a rich history and tradition.
 Drs.
-Somers, Solit, Steerman, Kaplan, Greenberg, Jablon, and Grisafi are alumni of the department who went on to become surgeons here.
+Somers, Solit, Steerman, Kaplan, Greenberg, Jablon, and Liebman are alumni of the department who currently practice here.

 Einstein Medical Center Philadelphia has just received ACGME accreditation for a new Hematology/Medical Oncology Fellowship Program.